Combine the worlds of bytes and business

 Double down on your love of technology, computer science, and business.
-In this unique program, you’ll get 2 prestigious degrees and 2 sets of skills in high demand.
+In this unique program, you’ll get two prestigious degrees and two sets of skills in high demand.

 Your Waterloo courses will cover fundamental mathematics, computer programming, data structures, algorithms, software engineering, operating systems, and social implications of computing.

-Plus, you’ll get 4 to 5 terms of real-world work experience through North America’s largest co-op program.
+Plus, you’ll get four to five terms of real-world work experience through North America’s largest co-op program.

-In just 5 years, you'll earn both a co-op Bachelor of Computer Science (BCS) from Waterloo and a Bachelor of Business Administration (BBA) from Laurier.
+In just five years, you'll earn both a co-op Bachelor of Computer Science (BCS) from Waterloo and a Bachelor of Business Administration (BBA) from Laurier.

 Gain experience through the co-op program